 • Rising Action: As the boy tries to bust moves on the daughter, lurking behind them is Kevin Hart.

-• Inciting Incident: When the boy reaches to put his arms around the daughter while watching a movie, he turns around him to see Kevin Hart slurping a drink and hiding behind a bag of popcorn.
+• Inciting Incident: When the boy reaches to put his arms around the daughter while watching a movie, he turns around to see Kevin Hart slurping a drink and hiding behind a bag of popcorn.
 Instantly, the boy is frightened; and caught between playing the cool guy to his girl and the good boy to her dad.

 • Climax: At a make-out spot overlooking Hollywood, Kevin Hart dangles from a rope off of a shark-shaped helicopter, shouting: “You’re messing with the wrong daddy!”